 The Teenage Brain: A Neuroscientist’s Survival Guide to Raising Adolescents and Young Adults (HarperCollins Publishers, 2015)

-A revolutionary look at the brains of teenagers and the most recent scientific findings that dispels myths, explains development and offers suggestions for parents and teens to successfully navigate this stage of adolescence.
+A revolutionary look at the brains of teenagers and the most recent scientific findings dispel myths, explain the development, and offer suggestions for parents and teens to navigate this stage of adolescence successfully.

 An essential look at today’s parenting culture that overprotects children and the pitfalls of doing so, along with a plan to help parents step back and embrace the full scope of their children’s journeys, including the setbacks and successes.

-An eye-opening look at the harmful effects of helicopter parenting and what to do differently in order to raise self-confident and competent teens who are ready to take charge of their own lives.
+This an eye-opening look at the harmful effects of helicopter parenting and what to do differently to raise self-confident and competent teens ready to take charge of their own lives.